Vertex Writing Solutions

 One template, many writers, inconsistent output

 Without enforced styles and shared tooling, every writer applies the same template differently.
-The submission reads like it was written by a committee — and reviewers notice.
+The submission reads like it was written by a committee, and reviewers notice.
 Style guide drift is one of the most-cited template problems in regulatory writing literature.

 What Vertex does differently

-Four wedges, each visible in the deliverable.
+Four differences, each visible in the deliverable.

 Concrete differences between Vertex templates and what's available elsewhere.
 Each one shows up in the document on day one, not in a marketing claim.